tencentmusic/supersonic/README.md

 From our perspective, the key to filling the real-world gap lies in two aspects:
 1. Utilize a combination of rule-based and model-based semantic parsers to deal with different scenarios
 2. Introduce a semantic model layer to encapsulate underlying complexity thus simplify the semantic parsers

-With these ideas in mind, we developed SuperSonic as a reference implementation and used it to power our real-world products.
+With these ideas in mind, we developed SuperSonic as a practical reference implementation and used it to power our real-world products.
 Additionally, to encourage further development of data chatbots, we decided to open source SuperSonic as an extensible framework.

 ## Out-of-the-box Features